Conformal Data for the O(3) Wilson-Fisher Conformal Field Theory from Fuzzy Sphere Realization of the Quantum Rotor Model

 In Fig.~\ref{fig: main ope plot}, we plot the dependence on $R^{-\omega}$ of $f_{\mathrm{o}\varepsilon\mathrm{o}}(R)$ for some of these OPE coefficients and we compare their limiting values as $R\uparrow\infty$ to the available CB data.
 Other OPE coefficients are plotted and tabulated in the Supplementary Material~\cite{SuppMat}.

-\textit{Discussion and outlook.---} We have mapped the square-lattice quantum rotor model, whose Hamiltonian exhibits a quantum critical point in the (2+1)-dimensional O(3) Wilson-Fisher universality class, onto the fuzzy sphere Hamiltonian~(\ref{eq:def H fs}) by placing interacting fermions with four internal flavors on the sphere.
-Our method remains computationally tractable using ED and DMRG even for a maximum of $N=26$ interacting fermions and provides evidences for an emergent conformal symmetry consistent with the (2+1)-dimensional O(3) Wilson-Fisher universality class.
+\textit{Discussion and outlook.---} We have mapped the square-lattice quantum rotor model, whose Hamiltonian exhibits a quantum critical point in the (2+1)-dimensional O(3) WF universality class, onto the fuzzy sphere Hamiltonian~(\ref{eq:def H fs}) by placing interacting fermions with four internal flavors on the sphere.
+Our method remains computationally tractable using ED and DMRG even for a maximum of $N=26$ interacting fermions and provides evidences for an emergent conformal symmetry consistent with the (2+1)-dimensional O(3) WF universality class.
 We identify 24 primary operators labeled by the index $\mathrm{o}$ in Table \ref{tab:bs_data_table} and Table \ref{tab: primaries table} (Appendix \ref{sec: appendix Primary operators}) and compute their scaling dimensions $\Delta_{\mathrm{o}}$ as well as their diagonal OPE coefficients $f_{\mathrm{o}\varepsilon\mathrm{o}}$.
 The values that we find agrees with published ones and confirm predictions from the large-$S$ expansion~\cite{Monin17,Cuomo2020, Cuomo2021} (see Appendix \ref{sec:appendix large S expansion}).

-While analyzing the (2+1)-dimensional O(3) Wilson-Fisher CFT, we identified a weakly irrelevant operator $\varepsilon_{\mu}$ relevant to the criticality of staggered dimerized antiferromagnets.
+While analyzing the (2+1)-dimensional O(3) WF CFT, we identified a weakly irrelevant operator $\varepsilon_{\mu}$ relevant to the criticality of staggered dimerized antiferromagnets.
 This operator transforms as a pseudoscalar under O(3) and a pseudovector under Lorentz [SO(3)] symmetry, originating from a cubic two-derivative term in the free theory, reminiscent of the topological $\theta$-term.
-Its behavior in the presence of a boundary remains an intriguing question.
+This operator also admits a complementary description as a local bulk interaction in the soft-spin $\phi^4$ framework~\cite{Cubic_interactions_Fritz_Wessel_Vojta}, and its topological character under lattice regularization is not fully settled.
+Regardless of interpretation, its weak irrelevance generates anomalously large corrections to scaling in staggered dimerized antiferromagnets, supporting a single O(3) universality class with strong subleading corrections rather than a distinct universality class.
+Boundary CFT provides a natural setting to distinguish the two pictures, and our bulk identification of $\varepsilon_{\mu}$ makes this test quantitatively accessible.